View Document Text

 Commission to self-report issues relating to a firm’s selection of mutual fund share classes that paid the adviser (as

-Company Act of 1940 ("12b-1 fees”) when a lower-cost share class for the same fund was available to clients.
-The
+Investment Company Act of 1940 ("12b-1 fees”) when a lower-cost share class for the same fund was available to

-Share Class Selection Disclosure Initiative (the “SCSD Initiative”) was intended to identify and promptly remedy
+clients.
+The Share Class Selection Disclosure Initiative (the “SCSD Initiative”) was intended to identify and promptly

-clients who paid such 12b-1 fees.
-Essex Financial elected to participate in the SCSD Initiative and, on September
+remedy clients who paid such 12b-1 fees.
+Essex Financial elected to participate in the SCSD Initiative and, on

-30, 2019, without admitting or denying the findings, consented to the entry of an order by the Commission (the
+September 30, 2019, without admitting or denying the findings, consented to the entry of an order by the

-amount of $645,000.
-Additionally, as required by the Order, Essex Financial enhanced its disclosure regarding mutual
+accounts in the amount of $645,000.
+Additionally, as required by the Order, Essex Financial enhanced its

 Item 10 – Other Financial Industry Activities and Affiliations